 worked in all browsers, and even worked on early WAP browsers (before mobile phones had HTML browsers).

 PULPchat was offered to web sites as a subscription service, hosted on Design215 dedicated servers.
 PULPchat could easily handle 100-150 simultaneous users per room.
-At one point, PULPchat was being used by hundreds of different web sites, all over the globe.
+At its peak, PULPchat was being used by hundreds of different web sites, delivering hundreds of thousands of messages per day.
+At one point, Robert spoke with Tom Anderson from MySpace about using PULPchat, but Tom wanted the MySpace developers to create their own chat system in house.

 With the rise in popularity of MySpace, and then Facebook, PULPchat usage declined and we decided to discontinue the service.